hashgraph/stablecoin-studio/sdk/README.md

 	);
 ```

-### Get Info
+### GetInfo
-Gets the information of an existing stable coin
+Gets the information of an existing stable coin.

 **Spec:**